“I think theatre has a lot to do with putting the audience in contact with the gods, whatever that means. That’s where theatre comes from.”

 Later on I was introduced to Jerzy Grotowski and his concept of Poor Theatre and actors work.
 This form of art strips away the superfluous, the unnecessary.
 It strips it all the way down to just the actor and his/her body.
 This is where the deepest of feelings and ‘feelings forgotten’ exist.
-This is also the ‘house of the soul.’
 Props, lights, words, costumes, etc are only added if they aid in the communication process.

-Boston Experimental Theatre Company (BETC) was developed in summer 2008 to pursue these goals, to study them and to explore them through the process of rehearsal, practice and performance.
-We are not attempting to create anything ‘new’ or ‘cutting edge’.
-BETC aims to get back to basics and bring to life a Theatrical connection between audience, actor and the gods.
+Boston Experimental Theatre (BET) was developed in summer 2008 to pursue these goals, to study them and to explore them through the process of rehearsal, practice and performance.
+BET aims to get back to basics and bring to life a Theatrical connection between audience, actor and the gods.